web

 3. Click License Server.

 4. Enter the server name (here "my-lic-server1").
-The name can be specified using the hostname or the IP address followed by a port if there is a specific one.
+The name can be specified using the hostname or the IP address, followed by a port number if a specific port is used.

 For detailed instructions, refer to article KA-01238 "Manage Floating Licenses: Connect Application to Server".